hylsql/hylsql-ecommerce-analytics-portfolio/project2_inventory_optimization/README.md

 - Investigate no-sale inventory for potential liquidation, promotion, or discontinuation.
 - Use inventory turnover and days on hand to guide purchasing decisions by category.

+## Recommendations
+- Review products with inventory but no sales.
+- Monitor inventory value by category and warehouse.
+- Use turnover and days on hand to improve purchasing decisions.